Guest ContributorsHealth

 When older mice received cord blood, scientists found that their hippocampal function had improved significantly.
 Upon discovering that umbilical cord blood could help old brains act younger, scientists needed to know what secret ingredient yielded beneficial results.

 Eventually, they discovered a protein called TIMP2.
 TIMP2 has been studied in the past.
 However, not enough research has been formed to study the effects of aging.
+With the extent of research on TIMP2, it could be beneficial in severe synaptic and neuronal dysfunction.

 While the positive effects of memory and learning in mice give signs of hope, more relevant findings are still needed.